2006 Trincomalee massacre of NGO workers: Action Against Hunger's withdrawal from Sri Lanka

-UTHR Report
+The UTHR report

-On 1 April 2008, the organisation University Teachers for Human Rights (UTHR), which is run by former teachers at the University of Jaffna—known to be openly critical both of the LTTE and the Government of Sri Lanka—released their "Special Report #30", which exclusively deals with the massacre of ACF staff.
-UTHR names one member of the Sri Lankan Home Guard—now the Civil Defence Force—and two Police Constables based in the Muthur Police Station as perpetrators, but adds that several Sri Lanka Navy Special Forces were part of the group that entered the ACF compound and remained passive as the ACF staff were murdered.
+On 1 April 2008, the organisation University Teachers for Human Rights (UTHR), founded by former academics at the University of Jaffna and known for its positions critical of both the LTTE and the Sri Lankan government, published its "Special Report No. 30", devoted exclusively to the massacre.
+The document names as perpetrators one member of the Sri Lanka Home Guard – subsequently renamed the Civil Defence Force – and two police constables from the Muttur Police Station, adding that several Sri Lanka Navy Special Forces personnel entered the organisation's compound and remained passive while the staff were killed.